• Skip to primary navigation

 As with any kitchen job, use common sense and caution when dealing with steam and hot surfaces.

-We have other Instant Pot recipes to help make your mealtime healthier, happier, and fast.
+We have other Instant Pot recipes to help make your mealtime healthier, happier, and faster.

 As always, we’re here to help.